harrydurbin/happiness-level-predictor/README.md

 # The actual average happiness levels are shown in the chloropleth map below:
 ![alttag](https://github.com/harrydurbin/happiness-level-predictor/blob/master/img/Actual.png)

-# The actual predicted happiness levels based on the trained model are shown in the chloropleth map below:
+# The predicted happiness levels based on the trained model are shown in the chloropleth map below:
 ![alttag](https://github.com/harrydurbin/happiness-level-predictor/blob/master/img/Predicted.png)